JC-02/Ascend/Project_Plan.md

-Excellent.
-I will now generate the complete, final, and meticulously detailed MVP development plan, including the previously reviewed epics.
-This plan is fully aligned with `AscendAI_Canonical_Context.md` (v1.3) and is designed for maximum clarity and zero ambiguity.
+This plan is fully aligned with `AscendAI_System_Context.md` (v1.4) and 'AscendAI_Blueprint.md' (v3.3) and is designed for maximum clarity and zero ambiguity.

 Here is the definitive JIRA project plan for the Ascend AI MVP, from start to finish.